grazanaut/tyro2/README.markdown

 * Remove PageController completely
 * Write more tests
 * Move some more platform-js-backoffice BaseView code into Tyro.View if it is generic enough
+* render method or similar should check that a parent view actually contains the container the child requires, somehow... (so child doesnt replace parent's parent,etc if wrong heirarchy defined)

 In slightly more detail